justyntemme/cointick/README.md

 Command line ticker for getting cryptocoin data

 ## Flags
-Rotate: true, false
+-freq (int): Polling frequency in seconds
-	Rotates the on screen coin rather than displaying all at once
+-rotate: Rotates the on screen coin rather than displaying all at once